mdn/browser-compat-data/schemas/public.schema.md

 #### `impl_url`

-An optional changeset/commit URL (or array of URLs) for the revision which implemented the feature in the source code, or the URL to the bug tracking the implementation, for the associated browser.
+A URL or array of URLs linking to the bug or issue that tracks the implementation of this feature.

 #### `notes`

-A string or array of strings containing additional information.
+A string or array of strings containing additional information about the feature's support.
 In the published data, notes are formatted as HTML.

 #### `partial_implementation`

-A `boolean` value indicating whether or not the implementation of the subfeature deviates from the specification in a way that may cause significant compatibility problems.
-It defaults to `false` (no interoperability problems expected).
+Set to `true` if the browser's support does not implement mandatory specified behavior, is inconsistent with other browsers, causes confusing feature detection results, and has a demonstrable negative impact on web developers.
+It defaults to `false`.
 If set to `true`, a `notes` field explaining the divergence is always present.

 ```json
 {